Standing Rules of the United States Senate: Debate

 The Senate is presided over by the Presiding Officer, either the President of the Senate (the Vice President) or more often the President pro tempore (in special cases the Chief Justice presides).
 During debates, senators may speak only if called upon by the Presiding Officer.
 The Presiding Officer is, however, required to recognize the first senator who rises to speak.
 Thus, the Presiding Officer has little control over the course of debate.
 Customarily, the majority leader and minority leader are accorded priority during debates, even if another senator rises first.
 All speeches must be addressed to the Presiding Officer, using the words "Mr. President" or "Madam President".
 Only the Presiding Officer may be directly addressed in speeches; other members must be referred to in the third person.
 In most cases, senators refer to each other not by name, but by state, using forms such as "the senior senator from Virginia" or "the junior senator from California".

 There are very few restrictions on the content of speeches, and there is no requirement that speeches be germane to the matter before the Senate.

 The Senate Rules provide that no senator may make more than two speeches on a motion or bill on the same legislative day (a legislative day begins when the Senate convenes and ends when it adjourns; hence, it does not necessarily coincide with the calendar day).
 The length of these speeches is not limited by the rules; thus, in most cases, senators may speak for as long as they please.
 Often, the Senate adopts unanimous consent agreements imposing time limits.
 In other cases (for example, for the budget process), limits are imposed by statute.
 In general, however, the right to unlimited debate is preserved.

 Filibuster

 The filibuster is an obstructionary tactic used to defeat bills and motions by prolonging debate indefinitely.
 A filibuster may entail, but does not actually require, long speeches, dilatory motions, and an extensive series of proposed amendments.
-The longest filibuster speech in the history of the Senate was delivered by Strom Thurmond, who spoke for over twenty-four hours in an unsuccessful attempt to block the passage of the Civil Rights Act of 1957.
+The longest filibuster and the second-longest speech in the history of the Senate was delivered by Strom Thurmond, who spoke for over twenty-four hours in an unsuccessful attempt to block the passage of the Civil Rights Act of 1957.
 The Senate may end a filibuster by invoking cloture.
 In most cases, cloture requires the support of three-fifths of the Senate.
 Cloture is invoked very rarely, particularly because bipartisan support is usually necessary to obtain the required supermajority.
 If the Senate does invoke cloture, debate does not end immediately; instead, further debate is limited to thirty additional hours unless increased by another three-fifths vote.

+The Senate Journal was often used as a means to filibuster legislation as the Senate rules state that "the reading of the Journal shall not be suspended unless by unanimous consent".
+When the Dyer Anti-Lynching Bill was discussed in 1922, the Mississippi Senator Pat Harrison started discussing the Senate Journal and was unable to be clotured until the sponsors withdrew the Bill.